Proof of Play

 - Distributed — the station, the advertiser, and the rights holder each hold a copy of the same truth.

-Why this is the first post
+Why this is a standards post

 “If we cannot prove it, we do not publish it.”